elliotgoodrich/SSO-23/README.md

 ![](images/string1.png?raw=true)

 We need to find a value of this string that does not represent a correct string, so we can use it as a flag to indicate that this string is SSO.
-We know that size <= capacity, so we can save additional_capacity instead of capacity. where `capacity = size + additional_capacity`.
+We know that `size <= capacity`, so we can save additional_capacity instead of capacity. where `capacity = size + additional_capacity`.
 Now note that the most significant bit of `size` and `additional_capacity` cannot both be 1, since in this case `size + additional_capacity > std::numeric_limits<std::size_t>::max()`.
 By some bitshifting we move these bits to the end of the string.
 In doing so, we need to move a bit of `additional_capacity` into the `size` variable.
 In the pictures we move the second most significant bit, but in practice it doesn't matter.

 ![](images/string2.png?raw=true)